Susan-hue43/Customer-Segmentation-Predictive-Modeling-Sprocket-Central-Pty-Ltd-/README.md

 ## Introduction
 As part of the **KPMG Data Analytics Virtual Internship**, I've worked on a series of projects designed to mirror real-world business challenges.
 The journey began with [**Project Sprocket Central Data Cleaning**](https://github.com/Susan-hue43/-Sprocket-Data-Cleaning-Project.git), where the focus was on ensuring data quality and preparing it for deeper analysis.
 That groundwork laid the foundation for this project, which shifts gears toward **predictive modeling and customer segmentation**.

-For businesses like **Sprocket Central Pty Ltd**, customer segmentation is critical—it allows marketing efforts and resources to be directed toward the most valuable prospects, increasing efficiency and profitability.
+For businesses like **Sprocket Central Pty Ltd**, customer segmentation is critical it allows marketing efforts and resources to be directed toward the most valuable prospects, increasing efficiency and profitability.
 By leveraging historical purchase and demographic data, the objective here is to identify **high-value customers** from a new pool of 1,000 prospects.

 The datasets had already undergone cleaning, except for a few `dob` null values deliberately retained for observation.
 For the modeling stage, however, these nulls were removed to maintain consistency and reliability in the predictions.